 What are Dual Eligible Special Needs Plans (D-SNPs)?
 The Centers for Medicare and Medicaid Services explains that D-SNPs “enroll individuals who are entitled to both Medicare (title XVIII) and medical assistance from a state plan under Medicaid (title XIX).
 States cover some Medicare costs, depending on the state and the individual’s eligibility.”

 D-SNPs fall under the category of Medicare Advantage plans.
-There are five types of D-SNPs: All-Dual, Full-Benefit, Medicare Zero Cost Sharing, Dual Eligible Subset, and Dual Eligible Subset Medicare Zero Cost Sharing.
+There are different types of D-SNPs based on Medicaid levels: Full-Benefit, Medicare Zero Cost Sharing, Dual Eligible Subset, and Dual Eligible Subset Medicare Zero Cost Sharing.
 For each type, there are certain criteria that clients must meet to be considered eligible.
+Additionally, plans might be integrated or non-integrated depending on whether they coordinate with their state’s Medicaid program.
+They could also have different networks, including HMO or PPO.

-Because these individuals also qualify for Medicaid based on falling below an income threshold, you’re more likely to find clients in low-income communities than in affluent neighborhoods.
+Because dual-eligible individuals also qualify for Medicaid based on falling below an income threshold, you’re more likely to get clients in low-income communities than in affluent neighborhoods.

 Are You Non-Judgmental?